 Tubman escaped slavery in 1849 and became a conductor of the Underground Railroad.
 She risked her life to rescue slaves to freedom.
-She purchased land in Auburn in 1859 where she lived until her death.
+She purchased land in Auburn in 1859 where she lived the rest of her life.

 Eleanor Roosevelt (1884-1962)